andrew-levy/swiftui-react-native/docs/docs/03-hello-world.md

 title: Hello World
 ---

-The first step to creating your first SwiftUI React Native app is to wrap your app in a `SwiftUIRoot` view.
+Let's make a simple hello world app using SwiftUI primitives.
+If you want to take advantage of features like dynamic colors and environment values, you'll need to wrap your app in a `SwiftUIRoot` view.

 ```tsx
 // App.js